pizzimathy/cli-weather/README.md

 **cli-weather** allows you to check the weather without taking a step outside your development environment.
 Instant, accurate location-based current conditions + four-day forecast.

+### Updates
+**cli-weather** has received a bit of a facelift!
+More colors have been added, different symbols, and a better packaging system have been implemented.
+This project is going to be expanded in the near future (hint hint), so there's always room for added features.

+### Contributing
+Contribute as much as you want!
+Just open up a pull request and we can look it over together.
+And, as always, feedback is appreciated.

 ### Usage

 `$ weather [options]`